Scthe/scthe.github.io/content/blog/2023-12-15-vulkan-synchronization/vulkan-synchronization.md

 ### [Subpass dependencies (VkSubpassDependency)](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkSubpassDependency.html)

-We will look at subpasses in ["Typical Vulkan frame"](#).
+We will look at subpasses in <CrossPostLink permalink="/blog/vulkan-frame/" paragraph="Creating VkRenderPass">"A typical Vulkan frame"</CrossPostLink>.
 This feature is quite rare in practice.
 Exists mostly for the sake of mobile tile-oriented renderers.
 Subpass dependencies are similar to pipeline barriers.
 They are part of the definition of `VkRenderPass`.
 Unfortunately, this is also their main weakness.
 Unless you have a [render graph](https://www.gdcvault.com/play/1024612/FrameGraph-Extensible-Rendering-Architecture-in), it might be hard to track changes to each image.
 With pipeline barriers, you can just store "the last layout/usage" for each resource.

 **Subpass dependencies are a good choice if** you are already using subpasses (usually on mobile) and if while defining `VkRenderPass`, you already know what was the previous access to the resource.